 The table full of exotic ingredients in the bottling area of St. Paul’s Vine Park Brewing hinted that something interesting was about to take place.
-Around twenty-five people milled about surveying the little baggies of cardamom, coriander, fenugreek, cilantro, and black pepper, anticipating the brewing adventure that awaited us.
+Around twenty-five people milled about surveying the little baggies of cardamom, pills coriander, pills fenugreek, cilantro, and black pepper, anticipating the brewing adventure that awaited us.
 This was the scene on Monday morning at Vine Park’s second Brew with the Brewmaster event featuring Aran Madden and Chris Staples, the two-man team that is Furthermore Beer.

 The idea of the Brew with the Brewmaster events is to give beer enthusiasts an opportunity to interact with professional brewers.
 Brewers create recipes and then work with guests to actually brew those beers on Vine Park’s brew-on-premise system.
 It’s an opportunity to see firsthand how brewers work and to witness the minute-to-minute adjustments that brewers make during a brew session.
 And best of all, after two weeks each participant gets to take home bottles of the beers they brewed.
 “This is fun.” said Vine Park co-owner Daniel Justesen of the Furthermore event.
 “It’s been interactive.
 It’s been exciting.
 It’s been recreating things on the fly and adapting to the environment.
 That’s what makes brewing fun, taking things from here and there and turning it into something that’s hopefully going to taste great.
 And it sure smells great in here.”